sdiehl/gpu-offload/README.md

 # MLIR to PTX

 This is a minimal demonstration of compiling MLIR code to PTX and executing it on an NVIDIA GPU using Python MLIR bindings and Python CUDA bindings.
+Notably we're going straight to PTX from high-level tensor operations expressed in MLIR without using `nvcc` or emitting C++ code.

 - [`compile.py`](./compile.py): Functions for compiling MLIR to PTX
 - [`run.py`](./run.py): Functions for running PTX kernels on GPU